Winter Weather Advisory Expanded And My Call For Ice Saturday

 Friday Night Set Up

 We have another Cold Air ‘wedge’ or Damming situation.
-This is building south now, while a band of precipitation if developing across Kentucky.
-This may not look like an organized storm yet, but neither did the last event.
+This is building south now while a band of precipitation is developing across Kentucky.
+It may not look like an organized storm yet, but neither did the last event.
 This is forming the same way and will take shape on Saturday.

 Radar Simulation 7 AM to Midnight